 A few cancer treatment centers use, in addition to chemotherapy and endoscopic resection, external radiation beam therapy to treat patients.
 However, the protocol is considered complex with toxicity and high pretreatment mortality (death) rates mainly due to sepsis from the chemotherapy.
 External beam radiation therapy is mainly used in other countries; it is infrequently used in the United States.

 Learn more about: Paraplatin

 What is the prognosis for bladder cancer?

-High-risk superficial tumors are those that are high grade, T1 tumors, and/or are associated with extensive areas of carcinoma in situ.
+High-risk superficial tumors are those that are high-grade, T1 tumors and are associated with extensive areas of carcinoma in situ.
 Multiple tumors, large tumors, and those that recur despite BCG treatment are also at an increased risk for recurrence and progression.
-These tumors have a recurrence rate in the range of 61%-78% at one and five years respectively.
-They are also much likely to invade into the deeper layers with progression rates of 17%-45% at one and five years.
+These tumors have a recurrence rate in the range of 50%-70% at one and five years, respectively.
+They are also much likely to invade into the deeper layers.
 These tumors need to be managed and followed up more aggressively since they have a potential to invade and spread to other parts of the body thereby shortening the life expectancy of the patient.

 - T2, N0: 70%-80%

 - T3, N0: 40%-50%

 - N+ (patients with lymph node involvement): 15%-20%